asavage7/finload/README.md

 ## Known issues

-- Queue panel only opens on larger screens; this is intentional but needs changed
 - Clearing the whole queue is not implemented
-- Album art can disappear on some albums when switching between albums/artist views
 - MPV player state can sometimes desync from frontend
 - Hitbox for seeking is slightly higher than intended